When you repeatedly lose your ability to stay focused on your personal goals, it’s easy to become discouraged to the point of giving up.

 When we set goals, we allow ourselves to dream.

-Creativity, and vision are vitally important, but if it’s not also based in reality then the goal can’t be manifested.
-And worse, a dream can demotivate us by devolving into a false hope, a fiction we believe in in order to feel better about ourselves.
+Creativity, passion, and vision are vitally important.
+But if your goal isn’t based on reality then it can’t be achieved.
+And worse, a dream can demotivate us by becoming a delusional, false hope—a fiction we believe in in order to fool others or feel better about ourselves.

-The trick is to find this tension between the dream and reality.
-Collins has named this tension “The Stockdale Paradox,” which he describes as the ability to “have unwavering faith that you can and will prevail in the end, regardless of the difficulties, and at the same time, have the discipline to confront the most brutal facts of your current reality, whatever they might be.“
+In short, your dream shouldn’t overwhelm the facts, and facts shouldn’t overwhelm your dream.
+Therefore, you must learn to live in paradox.
+Jim Collins has named this paradox “The Stockdale Paradox,”, which he describes as the ability to: “have unwavering faith that you can and will prevail in the end, regardless of the difficulties, and at the same time, have the discipline to confront the most brutal facts of your current reality, whatever they might be.“

-When you are radically sincere you have the honesty to face reality, look at the brutal facts, and recognize whatever it is that stands in the way of achieving your goals.
+When you are radically sincere you have the honesty to face reality, look at the brutal facts, recognize whatever it is that stands in the way of achieving your goals and at the same time maintain 100% confidence in your success.

 2. Discover your deep connection to your goal

-If you can’t focus on your goal — if it feels vague, or your enthusiasm for it is weak, chances are you aren’t emotionally engaged or attached to this goal.
-You just don’t care that much about it.
+If you can’t focus on your goal — if it feels vague, or your enthusiasm for it is weak, chances are you aren’t emotionally engaged enough with it.
+It’s likely a goal that someone else told you is good, or worthwhile, but it’s not coming from your true self.
+So, naturally, you don’t care much about it.

-It’s probably not a goal if you can’t remember what it is.
-Or maybe it’s not your goal — it could be someone else’s goal, social pressure or a personal obligation.
+Also, it’s probably not a goal if you can’t remember what it is.
+Or maybe it’s not your goal — it could be someone else’s goal, coming from social pressure, or a kind of debt, like a personal obligation.

-One way to find out if this is your goal is to just ask yourself why you want to achieve it.
+One way to test if your goal is yours is to ask yourself why you want to achieve it.
+How will your life be different when you succeed with your goal?
+What’s important about achieving your goal right now?

-If it is your goal, you should have an obvious internal motivation and you should know what’s driving you to succeed.
+If the goal is your goal, you should have an obvious internal motivation.
+You should want to do it.
+And you’ll know what’s driving you to succeed.

-This internal sense of purpose that connects you to your goal is called your intrinsic motivation.
+The internal sense of purpose that connects you to your goal is called intrinsic motivation.
 And if you don’t have this internal drive, then there are a couple of things you can do.

-The first option is to prepare to embark on a journey of self-discovery.
+The first option is to embark on a journey of self-discovery.

-Because intrinsic motivation is one of your most powerful tools for achieving your goal, it’s worthwhile to get to the bottom of what’s driving you.
+Because intrinsic motivation is one of your most powerful tools for achieving your goal, it’s worthwhile to get to the bottom of what’s driving you—of what you really want your life to be.
+What are your core values?
+What is your purpose in life?

 One way is to evaluate if your life purpose is supported by your goal.
-You may discover that your life’s purpose is at odds with a goal you are trying to achieve, in which case you may need to reevaluate your goals.
+You may discover that your life’s purpose is at odds with a goal you are trying to achieve, in which case you may need to reevaluate your goals and pivot.

-If you’re not sure what your purpose is, one place to start it to take the Greater Good Purpose in Life Quiz.
+If you’re not sure what your purpose is, one place to start is to take the Greater Good Purpose in Life Quiz.

 Evaluating your life purpose and finding your internal motivation may not be a good option for you.
-Your goal could personally uninspiring and still necessary to achieve, like a goal for work.
+Your goal could be personally uninspiring and still necessary to achieve, as a work goal.

-3. Pursue your goal for people you love
+3. Pursue your goal for the people you love

-It’s hard to focus on your goal if you don’t have intrinsic motivation, but you can stay focused instead by developing your emotional connection to people or a person.
+It’s hard to focus on your goal if you don’t have intrinsic motivation, but you can stay focused instead by developing your emotional connection to other people or an individual person.

 For you, personalizing the goal may be the way to emotionally connect to the goal in order to achieve it.